Lumpectomy VideoMacromedia Flash

 Breast Cancer 101 (Interactive Multimedia) - Lumpectomy Macromedia Flash

-Lumpectomy (also called breast conserving surgery or wide excision) is often done under general anesthesia, which means you are unconscious (asleep) during the surgery.
+Lumpectomy (also called breast conserving surgery, partial mastectomy or wide excision) is often done under general anesthesia, which means you are unconscious (asleep) during the surgery.
 In some cases, regional anesthesia may be used.

 In some cases, more than one surgery is needed to get clean margins.
 Clean (also called uninvolved or negative) margins mean there is only normal tissue (and no cancer cells) at the edges of the tissue removed from the breast.
 Learn more about assessing margins.